 - The interdisciplinary group described in 42 CFR 418.68.

 f.
-Nurse Midwife ()(See 42 CFR 440.165 and 441.21).--These are services that are concerned with management and the care of mothers and newborns throughout the maternity cycle and are furnished within the scope of practice authorized by State law or regulation.
+Nurse Midwife (MSIS Code=36)(See 42 CFR 440.165 and 441.21).--These are services that are concerned with management and the care of mothers and newborns throughout the maternity cycle and are furnished within the scope of practice authorized by State law or regulation.

 g.
-Nurse Practitioner ()(See 42 CFR 440.166 and 441.22).--These are services furnished by a registered professional nurse who meets State's advanced educational and clinical practice requirements, if any, beyond the 2 to 4 years of basic nursing education required of all registered nurses.
+Nurse Practitioner (MSIS Code=37)(See 42 CFR 440.166 and 441.22).--These are services furnished by a registered professional nurse who meets State's advanced educational and clinical practice requirements, if any, beyond the 2 to 4 years of basic nursing education required of all registered nurses.

 h.
-Private Duty Nursing ()(See 42 CFR 440.80).--When covered in the State plan, these are services of registered nurses or licensed practical nurses provided under direction of a physician to recipients in their own homes, hospitals or nursing facilities (as specified by the State).
+Private Duty Nursing (MSIS Code=38)(See 42 CFR 440.80).--When covered in the State plan, these are services of registered nurses or licensed practical nurses provided under direction of a physician to recipients in their own homes, hospitals or nursing facilities (as specified by the State).

-i. )(See 42 CFR 440.170(b)(c)).-§
+i.
+Religious Non-Medical Health Care Institutions (MSIS Code=39)(See 42 CFR 440.170(b)(c)).--These are non-medical health care services equivalent to a hospital or extended care level of care provided in facilities that meet the requirements of §1861 (ss) (1) of the Act.

 16. Other Care (See 42 CFR 440.120(b), (c), and (d), and 440.170(a)).--Report total unduplicated recipients and payments for services defined in 16a, 16b, and 16c.
 Such services do not meet the definition of, and are not classified under, any of the previously described categories.

 a.
-Transportation (See 42 CFR 440.170(a)).--Report totals for services provided under this title to include transportation and other related travel services determined necessary by you to secure medical examinations and treatment for a recipient.
+Transportation (MSIS Code=26)(See 42 CFR 440.170(a)).--Report totals for services provided under this title to include transportation and other related travel services determined necessary by you to secure medical examinations and treatment for a recipient.

 NOTE: Transportation, as defined above, is furnished only by a provider to whom a direct vendor payment can appropriately be made.
 If other arrangements are made to assure transportation under 42 CFR 431.53, Federal financial participation (FFP) is available as an administrative cost.

 b.
-Abortions (See 42 CFR 441, Subpart E).--In accordance with the terms of the DHHS Appropriations Bill and 42 CFR 441, Subpart E, FFP is available for abortions:
+Abortions (MSIS Code=25)(See 42 CFR 441, Subpart E).--In accordance with the terms of the DHHS Appropriations Bill and 42 CFR 441, Subpart E, FFP is available for abortions:

 Rev. 91 2-177